queryverse/VegaLite.jl/docs/src/userguide/vlspec.md

 ## Loading and saving vega-lite specifications

-The `load` and `save` functions can be used to load and save vega-lite specifications to and from disc.
+The `load` and `savefig` functions can be used to load and save vega-lite specifications to and from disc.
 The following example loads a vega-lite specification from a file named `myfigure.vegalite`:

 ```julia
 using VegaLite